chohjingyia23cs0296/ePortfolio/README.md

 ## 🌱 Reflection

 My academic journey began with foundational programming, computer systems, and system-design subjects.
-Early programming exercises taught me to solve problems step by step, debug patiently, and organise code more clearly.
-Hardware-related subjects helped me understand how software connects with computer components, while design and information-system coursework introduced the importance of users, requirements, communication, and documentation.
+Early programming exercises taught me to solve problems step by step, debug patiently, and organi[...]

 As I progressed, my coursework became more connected and data-oriented.
-Database, algorithm, networking, software-engineering, and object-oriented programming projects showed me how different technical components contribute to a complete system.
-Data analytics and data-mining activities strengthened my interest in working with data by demonstrating how raw records can be cleaned, explored, modelled, and transformed into useful findings.
+Database, algorithm, networking, software-engineering, and object-oriented programming projects showed me how different technica[...]

-My Year 3 work brings these foundations together through artificial intelligence, database programming, enterprise modelling, application development, business intelligence, cloud platforms, and high-performance processing.
-I have learned that producing a working result is only one part of technical development.
-Data quality, performance, usability, maintainability, testing, and clear evidence are also important.
+My Year 3 work brings these foundations together through artificial intelligence, database programming, enterprise modelling, application development, business intelligence, cloud platforms, and high-[...]

 This portfolio records my progress rather than claiming expert-level knowledge.
 It also shows the challenges I faced, lessons I learned, and areas that I want to improve.
-I plan to continue developing my skills in scalable data processing, cloud data platforms, reliable pipelines, analytics, system development, and professional technical communication.
+I plan to continue developing[...]

 Every project represents another step in my development as a future data engineer.